Canadian military bands: Professional bands

+All six full-time professional bands of the Canadian Armed Forces are brass and reed bands, a band consisting of brass instruments and woodwind instruments.

 Voluntary bands

 There are 15 voluntary bands within the Canadian Army and the RCAF.
 Voluntary bands are a part of the Canadian Armed Forces Regular Force, although their band members are not composed of full-time professional musicians.
 By custom, civilian volunteer musicians parading as part of a band may be authorized to wear the uniforms of that band as optional items.
 No rank insignia shall be worn unless the individual holds that rank by right.
 Appointment badges such as that of drum major may be worn.

 List of voluntary bands

 Canadian Army

 The Canadian Army maintains six voluntary bands within the Canadian Army Regular Force.
 The Band of the Royal Military College of Canada, and the CFB Borden Brass and Reed Band are the only brass and reed voluntary bands in the army, with the other four being pipes and drum bands.
 Voluntary bands in the Canadian Army include: